javadkh2/ether-rate-convert/README.md

       - ./:/app
 ```

-for running it use the following command
+For running it use the following command
 ```
 docker-compose up
 ```